eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

 It is important to understand that the text between the square brackets does not refer to another rule, but to an [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java) &ndash; which is a type and not a parser rule.
 This can be sometimes confusing because one usually uses the same name for the rules and for the returned types.

 Looking at the syntax definition for cross-references, there is an optional part starting with a vertical bar (pipe) followed by *CrossReferenceableTerminal*.
-This is the part describing the concrete text from which the cross-link should be established.
+This is the part describing the concrete text from which the cross-reference should be established.
 If the terminal is omitted, it is expected to be the rule with the name *ID* &ndash; if one can be found.
 The terminal is mandatory for languages that do not define a rule with the name *ID*.

 ##### Unordered Groups {#unordered-groups}